ekb1zh/telegram-bot-api-typescript/README.md

 # Manual
 1. Open main.ts file and fille the variables:
-  SPREADSHEET_URL - full URL to the Google sheet that will be used as the lof-file.
+  <br>SPREADSHEET_URL - full URL to the Google sheet that will be used as the lof-file.